Unveiling horizons in quantum critical collapse

 At finite $T$, once a renormalization prescription is fixed, the split between state-dependent and state-independent parts acquires operational meaning.
 Their relative size then becomes a genuine dynamical question: there is no theorem that the local $T V_{\mu \nu}$ term must dominate, nor any microlocal or positivity argument that bounds the state-dependent contribution by it.
 The magnitude and time-dependence of the state-dependent part must be explicitly computed for the chosen state and boundary conditions.
 In fact, with the author’s own proposed $l>0$ mode content, it can be of comparable or even larger order, precisely where stability is most sensitive, making its evaluation indispensable.
 Yet obtaining this part through explicit mode summation, especially for $l>0$, is typically the hardest part of the problem and requires uniform sector-by-sector bounds demonstrating that the state-dependent term remains small on the domain (see Section~\ref{sec:discussion} for further discussion of higher angular modes).

-Furthermore, bypassing the state-dependent part raises a serious concern: it becomes unclear whether the construction might spuriously generate an apparent Hawking-like flux even before horizon formation---a drawback we previously highlighted in earlier approaches.
+Furthermore, bypassing the state-dependent part raises an important question: it becomes unclear whether the construction could inadvertently produce an apparent Hawking-like flux even before horizon formation---a point we previously highlighted in earlier approaches.
 Moreover, this issue is particularly subtle in the absence of an exact timelike Killing vector, where the standard notion of a ground state ceases to exist, making it far from obvious how such quantum state should be physically interpreted.